wangyis/Twitter-data-set-associate-with-news-websites/README.md

 # Prerequisites
 Apply a Twitter developer account for getting data from Twitter. \
 Use pyhon3 to run the python code.\
-Packages needed for extracting Twitter data: (Read social_property_based_media_data_set_creation.pdf in folder Twitter-data-set for more details)
+Packages needed for extracting Twitter data: (Please refer to social_property_based_media_data_set_creation.pdf in folder Twitter-data-set for more details)
 - tweepy

-Packages needed for web-scraping: (Read report in folder news-website-web-scraping for more details)
+Packages needed for web-scraping: (Please refer to Amy Pandit - report for news website Web-scraping .pdf in folder news-website-web-scraping for more details)
 - Selenium
 - BeautifulSoup4
 - Re